 Why do some women going through menopause feel like they’re out of control, irritable, short- fused and just plain crazy?
 And why do others pass through seamlessly with nary a hot flash or mood swing?

 Back in 2005, when blogging was still fairly new, I created the blog, Midlife Matters.
 As a health writer, I was excited about sharing accurate and timely health information in an intimate setting which fostered a dialog with other like-minded midlife women, something that’s not possible via standard print magazines and websites.
+I wanted to share my experiences, and the experiences of my friends, and how they dealt with their mid lives, what they expected, and how they reacted to it.
+I wanted to remind everyone that there was no right or wrong way to handle their midlife, especially when it came to how they were feeling about menopause and their options on alternative treatments such as cbd for menopause symptoms, especially when it comes to treating anxiety.

 To date, my most popular post was about Menopause and Anxiety http://www.healthywomen.org/content/blog-entry/menopause-and-anxiety-whats-connection, published in August of 2011.
 Almost four years later, the post still brings in comments – quite unusual in the blogosphere, so long after publication date.
 The comments – all 127 of them (and climbing!) – have taken on a life of their own, spawning conversation between my readers, who clearly find comfort in knowing they’re not alone.
 Women are desperate for answers as to why they’re feeling the way they’re feeling when they pass through menopause: like they’re losing their minds.